About arc42

 6. Runtime View

 A user wants to create a new account.
-The user introduces the required information and clicks the "Sign In" button.
+The user introduces the required information and clicks the "Sign Up" button.
 The system validates the information and creates a new account.
-If all the process runs correctly, the system logs in the user and redirects to the main page.
+If all the process runs correctly, the system displays a success message

 A user wants to log in into the application.
 The user introduces the required information and clicks the "Log In" button.
 The system validates the information and if the user had already an account, redirects them to the main page.